inducer/relate/README.rst

     python manage.py runserver

-Open a browser to http://localhost:8000 and select "Set up new course".
+Open a browser to http://localhost:8000, sign in (your user name will be the same as your system user name, or whatever `whoami` returned above) and select "Set up new course".

-FIXME: Test/unfinshed

 License
 -------